Altier-Tech/echo-tunes/README.md

 6. Say "Stop" to stop playing music
 7. Say "Next" to play the next song
 8. Say "Previous" to play the previous song
+9. Say "Search" to search for a song

 ## Contributing